TheCliffRacer/Chaos-Heart-Multiplayer/README.md

   <summary>Things that are not fixed yet</summary>

   1. **_CH_Startup** script is currently not working properly, **disable** command doesn't work on OpenMW, As a result, we have many NPC's that should not be initialized in the world at the start of the game.
+  2. Spells summoning multiple creatures of the same type only create one creature ([OpenMW bug](https://gitlab.com/OpenMW/openmw/issues/5044))

 </details>